 But sometimes there’s just a narrow ridge between ambition and doggedness – which kills the fun factor of kiting.
 A fact that I had to experience personally.

-Stress in kitesurfing:
+Stress and pressure in kitesurfing:

-No one needs that.
+No one needs that!

 So, again: What’s the sense of activities like kitesurfing?
 I would say that – aside from the fun – it’s about feeling pleasure, clearing the mind, being active, getting in contact with nature, feeling free.

-What we can’t deny: Kitesurfing is a sport that comes with a lot of image and vanity.
+What we all can’t deny: Kitesurfing is a sport that comes with a lot of image and vanity.
 As you are mostly not alone on the water, the other kiters and your friends can see what you do.
 People on the beach can see what you do.

 Remember the words: „When the crowd starts watching, the glory begins.“ There are not only a few kitesurfers which live – or kite – according to this motto.
 And are also people who really seem to can’t live without the unconditional admiration of others and always need to show off.
 Not to forget the guys who try to impress the girls … ok, ok, that’s normal.
 But now and then they really want it too much!